8 Power: mechanics and deep psychologies

 - What other qualitative oppositions are fundamental to processes of meaning-making?

-Giving priority to effectivity of structure, in this thinking subjects are effects of structures which are processual and metastable.
-While seemingly minimizing if not discarding possibility of spontaneous, autonomous and free action of individual subject and therefore effectively eliminating the truly political question of action; structuralist theories of subject indeed lays bare constitutive oppositions around which subject comes into being.
-Structuralist grids will create the condition of possibility of attacking them -man and women, West and East, citizen and immigrant.
-By describing binaries and contrasts that shape the playing field of the subjects; structuralism of Althusser influenced by F. Saussure, A. Gramsci, C. Lévi-Strauss (1955/1973), and J. Lacan; offers a more psychologically elaborated historical materialism.
-Working class subjectivity is not only forcefully captured by the market that dictates the wages and thereby conditions of survival.
-One begins not by pure view of exact nature of conflicting class dynamics, one begins inside language and a system of images —in unhistoricized myth.
+Giving priority to the effectivity of structure, from the standpoint of structuralism subjects are effects of structures which are processual and metastable.
+While seemingly minimizing if not discarding the possibility of spontaneous, autonomous, and free action by the individual subject and therefore effectively eliminating the truly political question of action, structuralist theories of the subject indeed lay bare the constitutive oppositions around which the subject comes into being.
+Adequately grasping the structuralist grids within which subjects move will create the conditions of possibility for attacking them—man and women, West and East, citizen and immigrant.
+By describing binaries and contrasts that shape the playing field of subjects, the structuralism of Althusser, influenced by F. Saussure, A. Gramsci, C. Lévi-Strauss (1955/1973), and J. Lacan, offers a more psychologically elaborated historical materialism.
+Working-class subjectivity is conceived as forcefully captured by the market that dictates the wages and thereby the conditions of survival.
+To adequately understand the realities of the class position of workers, one must begin not with a pure view of the exact nature of conflicting class dynamics; rather, one must begin inside language and a system of images—in unhistoricized myth.
 It is not that myths do not carry meaning and inner complexity.
-Mythological immersion is problematic because it resists its receivers reinterpretation and re-evaluation.
-Capitalism survives because it produces it tells its own story, and thereby, its political, economic and cultural institutions shape the desire, hope and fear of all its contemporaries.
+Mythological immersion is problematic because it resists its reinterpretation and re-evaluation on the part of its receivers.
+Capitalism survives because it produces and tells its own story—and, thereby, its political, economic, and cultural institutions shape the desires, hopes, and fears of all its contemporaries.

-Espousing Gramsci’s idea of hegemony, Althusser conceptualizes the relation between classes in two inseparable steps.
-There is simultaneous repressive and ideological capture.
+Espousing Gramsci’s idea of hegemony, Althusser conceptualizes the relation between classes in two inseparable steps: repressive and ideological capture occur simultaneously.
 What’s enforced is also naturalized.
-The body of the worker, the site of not only labor but also of desire, then, becomes where power operates.
+The body of the worker, the site of not only labor but also of desire, then, becomes the location where power operates.
 This body is not merely conceived as a source of energy, labor-power, but also as an engine of fantasy.
 Subjects of modernity imagine themselves in a world.
-Their imagination of their condition affect their relationship to the dominant class and more radically to Capital conceived in within an anti-humanist methodological paradigm.
-With Althusser’s psychological structuralism, cultural material such as what’s taught in schools (any relationship of instruction the age of AI), what’s preached in the church (here church should be conceived figuratively), and what’s shown in theaters (media of all kinds) become primary political arenas where ideology operates on the subject.
+Their imagination of their condition affect their relationship to the dominant class, and, more radically, to Capital, conceived within an anti-humanist methodological paradigm.
+With Althusser’s psychological structuralism, cultural material such as what’s taught in schools (including any relationship of instruction in the age of AI), what’s preached in the church (here church should be conceived figuratively, tentatively standing in for an infinite series of metaphysical social organization that claims to attend to mental/spiritual well-being of the individual and community), and what’s shown in theaters (extending to media of all kinds) become primary political arenas where ideology operates on the subject.

 One becomes a subject through interpellation.
-Just like being called by one’s name is an immediate experience of relating as a subject, Althusser showed that institutions of civil society while they are not as repressive as in the case one is expected to follow the law are still imbued with a force of subject-formation.
-With Althusser’s psychoanalytically informed theory of subjectivity, subject starts to be understood not only as an effect of economic relations of ownership of property and socially afforded ability of accumulate wealth but in terms of linguistic performance and visibility.
-Subject is subject of metonymically distributed language and subject has a body that is seen under a particular light.
-With this rich synthesis, political theory merges with cultural theory and gains psychic elaboration and depth beyond one-dimensional calculation of self-interest and pure mechanics of power.
+Just as being called by one’s name is an immediate experience of relating to others as a subject, Althusser showed that the institutions of civil society, while they are not as repressive as the police and legal apparatuses of the state, they are still imbued with a force of subject-formation.
+With Althusser’s psychoanalytically informed theory of subjectivity, the subject starts to be understood not only as an effect of economic relations of property ownership and the socially afforded ability to accumulate wealth, but in terms of linguistic performance and visibility.
+The subject is a subject of metonymically distributed language and the subject has a body that is seen in a particular light.
+With this rich synthesis, political theory merges with cultural theory and gains psychic elaboration and depth beyond the one-dimensional calculation of self-interest and the pure mechanics of power.

 Finding processes of subject formation in the everyday